 The Tapo sent (after a 2 second delay) a smartphone notification upon detecting motion in its view.
 Additionally, you can enable the alarm function so that the camera emits a loud siren or tone, along with a flashing light.
 Like other cameras, you can set the Tapo to only watch over a smaller specific zone in its view, or adjust the motion sensitivity, so as to reduce false alarms.
 Video quality (tested at 1080p) is decent, but the camera understandably does not handle overly bright scenes, such as daylight through the window well.
 It does have night vision of up to around 9 metres, which works as advertised — no colour night vision here.
 There's hardly any latency when using the two-way talk function, but I tested this with both my smartphone and the Tapo on the same home network.
 Your mileage may vary depending on the Internet connection.

-At around S$53, the TP-Link Tapo C210 is cheaper than pan and tilt cameras from the likes of D-Link and Xiaomi.
+At under S$50, the TP-Link Tapo C210 is cheaper than pan and tilt cameras from the likes of D-Link and Xiaomi.
 There's even a 3-year warranty from TP-Link to sweeten the deal further.
 It may not have more advanced features, such as AI-powered image recognition.
 However, the Tapo is a decent and affordable security camera.
 It's available from Shopee and Lazada.

 Note: Review unit provided by TP-Link.